mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.8.0 =
+* Added headers to email customizer.
+* Metabox settings to skip a post from being included in new post notification.
+* Click launch: If optin-uuid data attribute is not set, use the ID to get the optin uuide
+* Added support for retrying email digest.
+* Call sendchecklist API method before sending MailChimp automations.
+* Added: you can now send to MailChimp list segment.
+* Added Sendlane integration.

 = 2.2.7.1 =
 * Fixed bug with sendinblue not adding contact to list